Overview

 What will I learn?

-The Writing programme consists of distinct but complementary units through which you will develop your writing practice.
-Although you will be asked to respond to particular briefs and projects throughout these units, we don’t want you to think of these as discrete tasks but rather as parts of your larger writing practice.
-By the end of the programme, you will have not only a substantial portfolio of writing, but also a strong sense of how these works constitute your broader practice, and how you might want to develop this further.
-As such, you can use the programme units both as an opportunity to consolidate your practice and also the means by which you might test and extend it, whether that is by experimenting with form, or exploring new areas of enquiry.
+The Writing programme consists of six distinct but complementary units through which you will develop your writing practice.
+Although we ask you to respond to particular briefs and projects throughout these units, we want you to think of these as parts of your larger writing practice rather than discrete tasks.
+By the end of the programme, you will have a substantial portfolio of writing and a strong sense of how these works constitute your broader practice and how you might want to develop this further.
+As such, you can use the programme units both as an opportunity to consolidate your practice and the means by which you might test and extend it, whether by experimenting with form or exploring new areas of enquiry.

 Programme structure